What is the maintenance of natural pools like?

 Cleaning the biological filter

-Remove the filter from the system and use a pressurised hose to remove the accumulated dirt.
+Remove the filter from the system and use a pressurized hose to remove the accumulated dirt.

 Conclusion